10 Tips for Moving from DealCloud to Salesforce Financial Services Cloud

 FSC’s Household object is one of the most powerful things about the platform — and one of the most opinionated.
 It can elegantly model multi-generational families, business entities, trusts, joint accounts, and the relationships between them.
 But the model is a structural decision, and getting it wrong is the single most common cause of late-stage rebuilds we see.

-Junxure tends to encourage firms to evolve their household conventions implicitly over time.
+Junxure tends to encourage firms to evolve their household conventions implicitly over time, exactly the kind of gap a wealth management CRM migration needs to close before configuration begins.
 By migration time, two advisors in the same firm often have meaningfully different mental models of what counts as a household and how to handle entities like grantor trusts, family LLCs, retirement plans for closely-held businesses, or split-engagement couples.

 The Household Model Workshop is a structured pre-build session with your advisors, operations team, and compliance lead.
 Document the decisions explicitly: